zaphosting/docs/docs/vserver-linux-sshkey.md

 In order for the key to be added to the server, the "**Add Key**" button must be clicked.

 :::info
-In the case of Linux vServers, the key is added directly.
+In the case of Linux VPSs, the key is added directly.
 In the case of Linux Root Servers, the server must be restarted in order for these changes to take effect.
 :::

 ![](https://user-images.githubusercontent.com/61839701/166181285-f3784fb1-a98f-419c-ac96-6bb12769c36d.png)